Terminology

 Journey Application: The act of an entity or group of entities traversing the configured journey graph.

-For example, your business wants to offer a credit product that required two logical steps configured as Workflows within Alloy - the first being an “Onboarding” workflow, which does traditional KYC and fraud checks, and a second “Underwriting” workflow which does a credit pull and runs through your credit policy to assign a credit limit and APR.
+For example, your business wants to offer a credit product that requires two logical steps configured as Workflows within Alloy - the first being an “Onboarding” workflow, which does traditional KYC and fraud checks, and a second “Underwriting” workflow which does a credit pull and runs through your credit policy to assign a credit limit and APR.

-An Application is stateful, meaning your customer’s application can be in only one “step” (or “node”) of the application at a given time and is advanced based on the configured outcomes (or “edges”) of your workflows or manual application review.
+Your customer’s application can be in only one “step” (or “node”) of the application at a given time and is advanced based on the configured outcomes (or “edges”) of your workflows or manual application review.

 Entity Application: A token assigned to a unique combination of an entity and a specific application.
-Since entities can be part of multiple applications, and applications can contain multiple entities, we assign a unique token to this combination.
+Since entities can be part of multiple applications, and journey applications can contain multiple entities, we assign a unique token to this combination.

 Workflow Nodes: These nodes include your policy logic in the form of input attributes, data services, tags, output attributes, etc.